satishdosapati/solutionbuilder_core/docs/AMAZON_LINUX_3_SETUP.md

 # Amazon Linux 3 Setup Guide

-This guide will help you deploy Archai on an Amazon Linux 3 EC2 instance.
+This guide will help you deploy Nebula.AI on an Amazon Linux 3 EC2 instance.

 ## Prerequisites